Sequential Bayesian experimental design for estimation of extreme-event probability in stochastic dynamical systems: Introduction

 In this work, we propose a new method to quantify the probability of extreme events (defined as an observable above a given threshold) considering the ItR with heteroscedastic uncertainty.
 The core of our algorithm is a variational heteroscedastic Gaussian process regression (VHGPR) which approximates the ItR with sufficiently low computational cost and high accuracy.
-This is a critical improvement upon the standard Gaussian process regression (SGPR) used in previous work which is unable to resolve the heteroscedasticity in ItR.
-The VHGPR also provides significant benefits in computational cost relative to other methods such as \citep{perdikaris2015multi}, \citep{le2013multi} and \citep{parussini2017multi} where a much larger dataset are needed to resolve the ItR.
-Accordingly, we formulate a new acquisition function for selecting the next-best sample considering the uncertainties in both the ItR and input parameter space.
+This brings major improvement upon all previous BED methods employing the standard Gaussian process regression (SGPR) which are unable to resolve the heteroscedasticity in the ItR.
+Accordingly, we formulate a new acquisition function for selecting the next-best sample considering both the probability distribution of inputs and uncertainty in ItR.
 We first demonstrate the effectiveness of our method in two synthetic problems to estimate the extreme-event probability.
-We show that drastically improved performance is achieved compared to existing approaches due to the resolution of the heteroscedasticity in ItR.
-Finally, we demonstrate the superiority of our method (to existing methods) in solving an engineering problem of estimating the extreme ship motion probability in irregular waves, where the ItR is established through a phenomenological nonlinear differential equations with uncertainty in its initial conditions.
+We show that drastically improved performance is achieved compared to existing approaches based on SGPR.
+Finally, we demonstrate the superiority of our method (to existing methods) in solving an engineering problem of estimating the extreme ship motion probability in irregular waves.
+The difficulty in this problems lies in the heteroscedastic uncertainty of the ItR resulted from the wave group parameterization which reduces the original high-dimensional wave field to a two-dimensional parameter space.
+We show that the effect of this type of uncertainty to the exceeding probability can be successfully considered in our approach.

+The python code package for implementation of our method and example cases in this paper, named HGPextreme, is available on Github \footnote{https://github.com/umbrellagong/HGPextreme}.